Overview of Vault

 - Use keys for encryption and decryption

 - Assign keys to supported Oracle Cloud Infrastructure resources, including, but not limited to, buckets and file systems

 Oracle Cloud Infrastructure Object Storage, Oracle Cloud Infrastructure Block Volume, Oracle Cloud Infrastructure File Storage, and Oracle Cloud Infrastructure Streaming integrate with the Vault service to support encryption of data in buckets, block or boot volumes, file systems, and stream pools.
 Oracle Cloud Infrastructure Container Engine for Kubernetes integrates with the Vault service to support the creation of new clusters with encrypted Kubernetes secrets at rest in the etcd key-value store.

 Integration with Oracle Cloud Infrastructure Identity and Access Management (IAM) lets you control who and what services can access which keys and secrets and what they can do with those resources.
 Oracle Cloud Infrastructure Audit integration gives you a way to monitor key and secret usage.
 Audit tracks administrative actions on vaults, keys, and secrets.

-Keys are stored on highly available and durable hardware security modules (HSM) that meet Federal Information Processing Standards (FIPS) 140-2 Security Level 3 security certification.
 The Vault service uses the Advanced Encryption Standard (AES) as its encryption algorithm and its keys are AES symmetric keys.

 Key and Secret Management Concepts